-Very few buildings in the world convey such a sense of awe as this magnificent landmark in Paris.
+Very few buildings in the world convey such a sense of awe as this magnificent attraction in Paris.
 Let’s take a closer look at some interesting facts about the Palais Garnier, a building described as “probably the most famous opera house in the world!”

 1. It’s located on the Place de L’Opéra in Paris